mahyarmirrashed/fiducial-tracker/README.md

   <img src="https://img.shields.io/tokei/lines/github/mahyarmirrashed/fiducial-tracker" alt="Total repo lines" />
 </p>

-Using `darknet`, a computer vision framework, collect video streams from clients, analyze for fiducials, and publish tracked fiducial locations to listening receivers.
+Using `darknet`, a computer vision framework, collect video streams from cameras, analyze for fiducials, and publish tracked fiducial locations to listening receivers.
 The server acts as a broker service that distributes analysis workload to `darknet` computer vision workers, and then periodically publishes tracked results to receivers.
 A diagram of the architecture is shown below.

 ![](res/architecture.png)